Dog grooming: Purpose

 Grooming dogs can have multiple benefits for them, and almost all dogs have some form of grooming done in their life time.
 Some of the main purposes of grooming a dog is to clean the coat, maintain it, cut unnecessary length, and removing mats.
 Matting in dogs fur, tangled clumps of hair, is a common side effect of a lack of grooming and cleaning, and can cause discomfort, skin irritation and even disease.
 Due to this and other health concerns that can arise because of neglect, dog grooming is seen as essential.
-Depending on the breed, some dogs may need special or alternative approaches to grooming, for example Poodles require a different approach compared to a dog with straighter hair.
+Depending on the breed, some dogs may need special or alternative approaches to grooming; for example, poodles require a different approach compared to a dog with straighter hair.
 This also applies to dogs who have health issues or are seniors.

 A large portion of dog grooms are for the health and comfort of the dog.
 Cosmetic desires are often correlated to the dog's respective breed standard and environment.
 Some countries, such as Korea and Japan, are known for certain cosmetic styles.

 Dog grooming can be looked at as a form of animal husbandry and has its sociology rooted in anthrozoology.

 History

 The history of dog grooming is one that lacks a field of study, yet some observations have been made throughout history that allow us to understand how the service has developed.
 Ancient Egyptian art suggests that dogs were cleaned for worshiping purposes.
 Between 1500 and 1600 A.D, Curly Coated Retrievers were one the first identifiable breed of dog to receive grooming from their human owners.
-Author Gervase Markham, wrote how the dogs were used and trained in the 1620s.
+Author Gervase Markham wrote how the dogs were used and trained in the 1620s.
 This was done to help the dogs swim better in water to retrieve hunted animals, a solution to a hunting problem, and not as a health or cosmetic solution.

 Grooming evolved over time from practical reasons to cosmetic ones, due to a well-groomed dog being a status symbol amongst European aristocracy during the 1700s.
-In fact, Louis XVI, was particularly fond of the Poodle, as a result French groomers specialized in creative cosmetic patterns for the Poodle, helping it become France's national dog.
+King Louis XVI of France was particularly fond of the poodle; as a result, French groomers specialized in creative cosmetic patterns for the poodle, helping it become France's national dog.
 During the 1800s, many books regarding dog grooming arose, giving general dog bathing advice.

 Dog grooming continued to reach new cosmetic heights within the higher social classes and until the late 19th Century and early 20th, dog grooming was a luxury amongst dog owners.
 Since the 1920s and on-wards, dog grooming has become a regular facet of life in owning a dog.
 Today, All dog breeds are studied and styled precisely with the help of state-of-the-art equipment and resources.
 Groomers work in a variety of environments, such as private salons, pet stores, kennels, and veterinary clinics.